Sedimentation (water treatment): Settling of discrete particles

 Since the surface area of the tank is WL, and vs = Q/WL, vh = Q/WH, where Q is the flow rate and W, L, H is the width, length, depth of the tank.

 According to Eq.
 1, this also is a basic factor that can control the sedimentation tank performance which called overflow rate.

 Eq.
-2 also tell us that the depth of sedimentation tank is independent to the sedimentation efficiency, only if the forward velocity is low enough to make sure the settled mass would not suspended again from the tank floor.
+2 also shows that the depth of sedimentation tank is independent to the sedimentation efficiency, only if the forward velocity is low enough to make sure the settled mass would not suspended again from the tank floor.

 Settlement of flocculent particles

 In a horizontal sedimentation tank, some particles may not follow the diagonal line in Fig. 1, while settling faster as they grow.
 So this says that particles can grow and develop a higher settling velocity if a greater depth with longer retention time.
 However, the collision chance would be even greater if the same retention time were spread over a longer, shallower tank.
 In fact, in order to avoid hydraulic short-circuiting, tanks usually are made 3–6 m deep with retention times of a few hours.